irtimmer/tpm2-pk11/README.md

-TPM2 Utils
+TPM2 PK11
 ==========

-TPM2 Utils provide a PKCS#11 backend for a TPM 2.0 chip.
+TPM2 PK11 provide a PKCS#11 backend for a TPM 2.0 chip.
 This can be used to secure your SSH keys.

 NOTICE: Currently only the OpenSSH client is supported